 Advantage is a popular flea killer for household pets.
-Its active ingredient is imidacloprid, classified by the Environmental Protection Agency as a general use pesticide.
-Advantage kills fleas on contact by disrupting their nervous systems.
-As with all pesticides, humans should take care to minimize contact to the skin when administering Advantage to their pets.
+Its active ingredient is imidacloprid, which is classified by the Environmental Protection Agency as a general-use pesticide.
+Advantage kills fleas on contact by disrupting their nervous system.
+As with all pesticides, humans should take care to minimize contact with the skin when administering Advantage to their pets.

 Benefits of Advantage for pets

 Pet owners are understandably eager to keep their pets and their household free of fleas, which can carry health dangers and can be difficult to eradicate.
 Consumers can now choose from an array of effective, easy to use pet flea-control products that were once only available through veterinarians, and these are easier and more effective than spraying for fleas in the house.

 Advantage is just one of many products now found in grocery stores, pharmacies, and large retailers that kills fleas on contact.
 Other products to prevent flea infestations include flea collars and medicines.
 If you're already experiencing an infestation, using veterinarian-recommended flea shampoos and at-home remedies can help eradicate adult fleas and flea larvae.

 One of the best and safest flea treatments for cats and dogs is a topical flea treatment that is applied to your pet's skin (typically on the back) once a month.
 Advantage is one kind of topical flea treatment; it's an insecticide that is applied to your dog or cat's skin once a month to prevent flea infestations.
 It's a popular choice for pet owners because it takes a short amount of time to apply and only has to be applied once a month.